mantaslv/regimate-react/README.md

 # Regimate-Web

-Regimate-Web is a web application built using ReactJS, designed to provide an easy way for users to create and manage their daily routines.
+Regimate-Web is a web application built using ReactJS, designed to provide an easy way for users to create and manage their workouts.

-The application provides users with a simple and intuitive interface for creating and editing their routines, as well as tracking their progress towards their goals.
-Users can create tasks, assign them to specific days of the week, set reminders and track their progress with easy-to-use progress bars.
+The application provides users with a simple and intuitive interface for recording their workouts and saves them in database so they can be accessed anywhere.

 ## Table of Contents